 The Period of the Judges

 (12th-11th Centuries BCE)

 The new excavations at Tel Beth-Shemesh revealed that during the period of the Judges a large village or town spread all over the mound.
 Remains of a large two-storied structure, probably the house of a well-to-do person, were uncovered on the northern part of the tel.
 The house has a few spacious rooms, one of them beautifully paved with river pebbles, and a court.
-Some gold jewelry, fallen from the second floor, was found among the ruins of the house.
+Some gold jewellery, fallen from the second floor, was found among the ruins of the house.
 Next to this building simpler houses –some of whose ceilings were supported by wooden columns on stone bases–were found.
 Grindstones, clay ovens and hearths attest to the daily activities of their inhabitants.

-The architecture of the houses as well as the pottery used by the inhabitants of Beth-Shemesh during this period is in the Canaanite tradition.
+The architecture of the houses, as well as the pottery used by the inhabitants of Beth-Shemesh during this period, is in the Canaanite tradition.
 But the bones of the animals they consumed attest to a diet typical of the Israelites who occupied the hill country–pigs are entirely absent.
 These intriguing finds indicate that ethnic affiliation during the 12th-11th centuries BCE, especially on the Philistine border, was still fluid and in a process of structuring.